larrybotha/rust-by-example/09-functions/README.md

 - `FnOnce` expects is the most permissive, but is required when a value must be captured by value, e.g. when moving / dropping

+#### Type anonymity

+- when closures are defined, Rust implicitly creates an anonymous struct to store captured variables inside, and implements one of `Fn`, `FnMut`, or `FnOnce` for the closure

+  - the type of closure is only know when it is called, so when the closure is used as an input type, it must be defined as a generic
+  - furthermore, an anonymous type `<T>` _still_ doesn't provide enough information to the type signature (...what is the reason for this?)
+  - to address this, the generic value, i.e. the closure, should be indicated as having to implement one of the closure traits

+    e.g.

+    ```rust
+    // f is a closure which takes no arguments, returns nothing,
+    // and must implement Fn - i.e. it captures variables by reference
+    fn apply<F>(f: F) // f is a generic, F
+      where F: Fn()   // and F must implement Fn
+    {
+      f()
+    }

+    let x = 4;
+    // capture 'z' into an anonymous type that must implment Fn,
+    // and bind that type to my_func
+    let my_func = || println!("{x}");

+    apply(my_func)
+    ```

 ### Additional